ft-interactive/g-xaxisdate/README.md

 ### Monthly

-From Jan 1 2017 to June 16 2017, with every month labeled and a minot axis
+From Jan 1 2017 to June 16 2017, with every month labeled and a minor axis

 ```
 const myXAxis = xaxisDate();//sets up yAxis